 How Much Does it Cost to Visit Bodie State Park?

 Bodie State Historic park charges by the person to visit.
 It costs $8 per adult and $5 per child.
 Children under 3 are free.
-This is one of the few state parks that doesn’t accept the annual California Explorer hang tag pass.
+This is one of the few state parks that doesn’t accept the annual California Explorer hang tag pass, but it does take the Historian Pass.
+Use our guide to figure out which annual state park pass is right for you.

 Is Bodie Worth Visiting?